novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-70.md

 "We weren't planning to do it, but my mother insisted."

 "Hahaha, you should listen to your mother.
 I always do.
-Anyway, you should put something in the pig's mouth."
+Anyway, we should put something in the pig's mouth."

 Kim Tae-hyun's words sparked curiosity.